iExecBlockchainComputing/dataprotector-sdk/README.md

-# iexec-data-protector
+# dataprotector-sdk

 This product enables users to confidentially store private data–such as mail address, documents, personal information ... etc.